trappify/hv_local/custom_components/homevolt/README.md

 ## Local testing

-When developing in this repository, the devcontainer-managed Home Assistant instance bind-mounts this folder into `/config/custom_components/homevolt` (see `docker-compose.yml`).
+When developing in this repository, the devcontainer-managed Home Assistant instance bind-mounts this folder directly into `/config/custom_components/homevolt` (see `docker-compose.yml`).
 Restart Home Assistant (`python3 scripts/ha_manager.py restart`) after making changes so the container reloads the updated code.